Lvmingjie/RNA-Seq-validation/README.md

 Contact: Paulo.Flores@hutton.ac.uk / paulorapazote@gmail.com

-RNA-Seq will be validated with High-Resolution RTPCR data
+"RNA-Seq will be validated with High-Resolution HR-RTPCR data"

 # Description of the algorithm

-This algorithm (HR-RTPCR_RNA-Seq_Comparison.sh) is a collection of 7 small bash shell scripts that associate HR-RT PCR data with a transcriptome previously quantified with SALMON.
+This algorithm (HR-RTPCR_RNA-Seq_Comparison.sh) is a collection of 7 small bash shell scripts that associate HR-RTPCR data with a transcriptome previously quantified with SALMON.

-Individual modules description:
+Description of the individual scripts (modules):

 Module 1 : Blast generates a transcriptome database with the transcriptome supplied in fasta format; The primers sequence are blasted (blastn) to the previous database;